dohlsen/vicflora-static-pages/keys/fabaceae.md

   In this state the leaf is cylindric so that a circular shape is left in the leaf by a cross-section through the leaf.
 Alternatively the margins of the leaf curl so that a cylinder with an internal cavity is formed.

-* #### Four-sided

-  In this state a square or rectangular shape is left by a cross-section through the leaf which is distinctly angled.

 * #### Three-sided

   In this state a triangular shape is left by a cross-section through the leaf which is distinctly angled.